Why accuracy doesn’t require depiction

 What Remains

 The work does not ask to be understood.
-It only asks to be encountered.
+It asks only to be encountered.

 In Closing

-That is where this work lives.
+That is where the work resides.